Water jar with rabbit design of Seven Lucky Gods by Okada Yu

 Width: 17.0cm Height: 17.3cm

-Okada Masaru's Water Jar with Rabbits of the Seven Lucky Gods is a piece that combines the auspicious qualities of the Seven Lucky Gods with adorable rabbits reminiscent of the Choju Jinbutsu Giga paintings .
-Atop the tranquil scenery created by the soft ash glaze, the rabbits painted in gold and colored paint leap lightly, bringing both "blessing" and "playfulness" to the tea ceremony.
-Below, we will introduce the piece in detail from the perspectives of its history, technique, design, and use at tea ceremonies .
+Okada Masaru's "Seven Lucky Gods and Rabbit Water Jar" is a piece that combines the auspicious qualities of the Seven Lucky Gods with adorable rabbits reminiscent of the Choju Jinbutsu Giga paintings .
+Amidst a tranquil scene created by the soft ash glaze, rabbits painted in gold and colored paint leap lightly, bringing both blessings and playfulness to the tea ceremony.
+Below, we will introduce the piece in detail from the perspectives of its history, technique, design, and use in tea ceremonies .

 1. Historical Background - "Auspicious Images" and Water Jar

-The Seven Lucky Gods spread as a folk belief from the Muromachi period through to the Showa period, and were incorporated into annual events and craft designs as symbols of good fortune and prosperity.
+The Seven Lucky Gods spread as a folk belief from the Muromachi period through the Showa period, and were incorporated into annual events and craft designs as symbols of good fortune and prosperity.

 3. Deciphering the Design - Rabbits Playing the Seven Lucky Gods